Infection Policy (AIDS, HIV, and Hepatitis, etc.)

 Each school will provide a program on prevention of exposure to infectious organisms in professional and personal situations early in the student’s educational experience and at the beginning of clinical rotations.

-Each administrative division of the health science center will provide an educational program for staff and employees to take place early in the employment and annually thereafter to focus upon prevention of exposure to infectious organisms in the workplace as warranted by the occupational risk.
+Each administrative division of the health science center will provide an educational program for staff and employees to take place early in employment and annually thereafter to focus on prevention of exposure to infectious organisms in the workplace as warranted by occupational risk.

 Content of Program